apaszke/nn/doc/transfer.md

 parameters, one for each input map.
 The output dimension is always equal to input dimension.
 Note that weight decay should not be used on it.
 For reference see [Delving Deep into Rectifiers](http://arxiv.org/abs/1502.01852).

+If second argument to `PReLU`s constructor is `true` the module will operate in place.

 ![](image/prelu.png)

 <a name="nn.RReLU"></a>